Mortal Kombat (1992 video game): Characters

-The four-armed Shokan warrior, Goro serves as the sub-boss of the game; being a half-human, half-dragon beast, he is much stronger than the other characters and cannot be affected by throw attacks.
+The four-armed warrior and a prince of Outworld, Goro serves as the sub-boss of the game; being a half-human, half-dragon beast, he is much stronger than the other characters and can be unaffected by throw attacks.
+Goro has won the last nine tournaments consecutively, and will allow Outworld to conquer Earthrealm if he wins the tenth tournament.
 The character's sprites are based on a stop motion model which was created by Curt Chiarelli.

 Shang Tsung, the game's main antagonist and final boss (who was played by two actors, Eric Kincade and Ho-Sung Pak, although only the latter is credited in the actual game) is a sorcerer who can transform into any playable character in the game at any time during a battle.
+He serves Emperor Shao Kahn, but secretly possesses ambitions of his own.
+Shang Tsung is centuries old, having stolen the souls of slain warriors to prolong his own life.

+Shao Kahn, Emperor of Outworld, is unseen in-game but is mentioned in story text.
+Kahn is a cruel and merciless conqueror, and will be allowed to take Earthrealm if he wins this final tournament.

-When fighting on the Pit stage, the player could qualify to fight the secret character, Reptile, a green-clad palette swap of Scorpion and Sub-Zero who uses both characters' moves, by meeting a special set of conditions.
-Goro, Shang Tsung, and Reptile were non-playable characters.
+When fighting on the Pit stage, the player could qualify to fight the secret character Reptile, a green-clad palette swap of Scorpion and Sub-Zero who uses both characters' moves, by meeting a special set of conditions in later revisions of the arcade game.
+Reptile is given no backstory in-game, but later games establish him as a humanoid reptilian.
+Reptile believes himself to be the last living member of his species and although he personally opposes the conquest of Earthrealm, Reptile serves Shang Tsung, having been falsely promised by Tsung that he would revive his species if Outworld wins the tournament.

+Goro, Shang Tsung, and Reptile were CPU-only characters.
 The Masked Guard in the Courtyard stage was portrayed by Mortal Kombat developer John Vogel.

+Rumors were spread of two characters, Ermac and Nimbus Terrafaux, who were also supposedly secret fighters in the game.
+However, the name Ermac was the result of a text glitch and the character did not really exist, while Nimbus was a prank started by Electronic Gaming Monthly.
+The developers liked the idea of Ermac so much that he was made into a real playable fighter in Ultimate Mortal Kombat 3.